nwdigitalradio/n7nix/docs/RADIO_APP_NOTES.md

   * Select IN1 (L & R) 10 kOhm (or 20 & 40 kOhm) in alsamixer
 * While testing with FLdigi it was noticed that the tones where cleaner when routing through the discriminator.
 * The IC-7000 presents the received signal on both pin 4 DISCOUT & pin 5 AFOUT

+#### From Winlink Programs group
+### IC-7100, keys but no power out

+  * Are you in USB-D?
+  * How are the Connectors set on the 7100 menus?
+  * And what are the Playback and Record levels for the 7100?

 ### RPi - ALSA Configuration
 * Run _setalsa-ic7000.sh_ which sets alsa config to the following: